olly-mapps/techmodal-challenge/README.md

 ### Optimisation Method
 - An optimisation procedure to determine fleet allocation, perhaps in the form of a LP/MIP.
-  - Figure out how to ensure only one delivery per order
+  - Figure out how to ensure only one delivery per order ✅
   - Perhapse use upper confidence interval to ensure robustness

+### Further Work
+- Determine profit if implementing optimal method ✅
+- Determine total loading times ✅

 ## Questions for Mr Haulage
 - How often to do you replace your fleet?
 - What is the fuel cost per distance, this way we could break your delivery routes down and optimise that as well.